VanOvermeire/dynamodb-helper/README.md

 ## TODO

 - support range keys
-- support values besides String
+- support all values
 - delete call
 - scan call
+- own error handling
+    - less use of expect, more Result
-- more useful return from get
+    - and also tryfrom instead of from
 - help for query calls?
-- less use of expect

 ## Improvements

-Current setup will set up a DynamoDB client for every helper struct, which is not very effective.
+- current setup will set up a DynamoDB client for every helper struct, which is not very effective
-Improve testing